Transgender Statistics

 • By the age of 7, around 78% of transgender males have experienced gender dysphoria.

-• 41% of the ones that got surgery has reduced stress symptoms.
+• 41% of the ones that got surgery have reduced stress symptoms.

 • 48% had reduced suicidal thoughts.